Lesson 1: Introduction to Military Travel Rewards Credit Cards

 Despite these limitations, there are over 30 excellent travel and cash back cards available on the US market today.
 New cards are released nearly every month.

-Even though AMEX only allows one bonus per card per lifetime, they frequently update cards and change the name, which means it's a new product and you can be eligble for the bonus again.
+Even though Amex only allows one bonus per card per lifetime, they frequently update cards and change the name, which means it's a new product and you can be eligible for the bonus again.

 Is this completely “free” travel?